OsainAbitia/OsainAbitia/README.md

 ### Carrier Path
 + 🌱 I’m currently learning AWS Solutions Architect Professional + GCP Cloud Engineer
-+ 📖 I'm currently focusing on grow as a individual contributor, the next step in my career is to become a Platform Engineer and increase my seniority level
++ 📖 I'm currently focusing on growing as a individual contributor, the next step in my career is to become a Software Architect Engineer and increase my seniority level

 ## Skills
 + ☁️ AWS